NOAA-CSL/MELODIES-MONET/docs/appendix/yaml.rst

 (e.g., ['airnow_cmaq_expt', 'airnow_rrfs_13km', 'airnow_wrfchem_v4.2'])

 **data_proc:** This section stores all of the data processing information.

+   * **filter_dict:** This is a dictionary used to filter the paired data sent to the plotting routine.
+The keys of the dictionary should be columns of of the paired dataset which will be used in filtering.
+If there are multiple keys, this will loop over all of them.
+The value of the dict
+     should be another dict with keys 'value' and 'oper'. 'value' can be a single value or list of values used when filtering the data.
+     'oper' is the operation used when comparing the dataset values.
+     Examples of operations are ==, !=, >, >=, etc. Additionally, when
+     comparing to a list, "oper" can be set to "isin" or "isnotin" to filter by values in the list or not in the list, respectively.
+     Example: {'state_name':{'oper':'isin','value':['CO']},
+                'WS':{'oper':'<','value':1}}
    * **rem_obs_nan:** If True, remove all points where model or obs variable is NaN.
 If False, remove only points where model variable is NaN.
    * **set_axis:** If = True, use the axis constraints described in the